 Are you looking to establish a company in Turkey or do you have a dispute in relation to your company registered in Turkey?
-Advising and litigating for some of the most respected firms in Turkey, we can definetely help you.
+Advising and litigating for some of the most respected firms in Turkey, we can definitely help you.

 Commercial law, also known as business law, is the body of law that applies to the rights, relations, and conduct of persons and businesses engaged in commerce.